AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/1-antares-solver.md

-# antares-solver
+# Optimization problems generation
+`antares-solver` is run using xpansion options.
+The weekly optimization problems (1st and 2nd optimization) are written as .mps files.

+## Specific antares-xpansion configuration
-antares-solver study must be updated to be used by antares-xpansion.
+`antares-solver` study must be updated to be used by antares-xpansion.

-`settings/generaldata.ini` file must be changed and :
+`settings/generaldata.ini` file must be changed :

 ```ini
 [optimization]